- Home ›

 6. If Mediation Fails, Try Collaborative Divorce

 If your divorce goes to court, it’s no longer amicable.
-When you file for contested divorce, you’re declaring that you’re unable to work out your disagreements on your own and asking a judge to make decisions for you.
+When you file for contested divorce, you’re declaring that you cannot work out your disagreements on your own and asking a judge to make decisions for you.
 It’s best to avoid a contested divorce at all costs as a divorcing couple.

 Experts can weigh in and negotiate on your behalf, and lawyers will advocate for your best interest, but they don’t make the final decisions.
 Collaborative divorce is designed to end in both sides reaching an agreement on their own terms.